 Remove only the top third of the blade on each visit.
 Bagging every pass is rarely required on healthy turf; returning clippings recycles nutrients when the lawn is not diseased.
 If clippings clump because the turf stays wet, fix irrigation overlap before you blame the mower deck.
 Alternate mowing direction so wheels are not wearing the same ruts along fence lines and trampoline pads.

 Edges along concrete often stay taller than the middle because string trimmer work lags behind the rotary pass.
 Uneven height invites weeds to flower where you do not notice until seeds spread.
 A few extra minutes every other visit keeps transitions even.
+If color looks patchy for reasons beyond height, brown patches that stay tan while the rest greens up helps separate shade stress from thatch depth.

 How aeration fits without rushing the calendar